 Code: 60 ‘CURLE_SSL_CACERT’

-Peer certificate cannot be authenticated with known CA certificates.
+Cannot authenticate peer certificate with known CA certificates.

 Code: 61 ‘CURLE_BAD_CONTENT_ENCODING’